TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Experimental Evaluation

 \subsubsection{Experimental results}

 The $\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}$ and UMFI values of the completely random variables ($V_{rand_i}$), as depicted in Figure \ref{fig:CartPole}, fall within the range of the null model.
 As a result, these random variables are excluded from the set $\mathcal{X}$, to form $\mathcal{X}_*$.
 Consequently, this updated set contains only the original variables.
 PI instead fails to detect all the informative variables.
 Training the agent using the sets identified using TERC, UMFI and PI leads to the learning curves seen on the right-hand side of Figure \ref{fig:pend}.
 These graphs show how training can be sped up when using the optimal set of variables as identified using TERC and UMFI.
+Table~\ref{tab:gym_inference} reports that these reduced representations also yield modest inference speedups ($1.05$--$1.33\times$ on CPU), with gains scaling proportionally to the degree of dimensionality reduction.

 Now, we examine how $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ changes as the agent trains, demonstrating TERC's potential use for model interpretability.
 Figure \ref{fig:CartPole2} illustrates these changes as the agent learns the cart-pole game.
 Initially, the agent learns to maintain the pole's balance by moving in one direction according to the sign of the angular velocity until it reaches the boundary.
 As a result, during the first quarter of the training, we observe that the agent's actions depend only on the angular velocity.
 It is possible to observe that the agent tries to avoid the environment's edge during the second quartile of training, which leads to an increase of the value of $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ for the variables associated with cart velocity and $x$-position.
 As the agent moves into the fourth quartile, it is increasingly able to remain within the central area of the environment, reducing the need for correcting the cart position; as a result, its actions exhibit less dependence on the cart position variable.
 In the final graph of Figure \ref{fig:CartPole2} (right), the agent has perfected its ability to stay in the center of the environment, making only minor movements to re-adjust the angle of the pole if it deviates from the upright position.
 This shift in strategy leads to actions that show less dependence on the angular velocity, velocity, and position while exhibiting a stronger dependence on the angle.